We started by identifying what we already knew about water and what we wanted to find out.

 Ecosystem Jars are a great way to capture the natural environment so that it can be studied in greater detail.

-Room 9 had four ecosystem jars to observe.
+Four ecosystem jars to observe.

-The samples were collected from 4 different sites around our local area:
+The samples were collected from 4 different sites around our local area

 Onekeneke Stream

-Taupo Lakefront
+Taupō Lakefront

 Waikato River - Reids Farm